nadbordrozd/nadbordrozd.github.io/source/_posts/2016-09-17-text-generation-with-keras-char-rnns.markdown

     }
 ```

 In equal measure elegant and incomprehensible.
-Just like the real thing.
+Just like real scalaz.

 Enough with the github.
 How about we try some literature?
 Here's LSTM-generated Jane Austen: